 >How many will be ready to succeed in college and take on the job of building Minnesota’s economy, paying taxes and keeping our Social Security checks from bouncing?

 5 percent.
-Fewer than five percent of students of color and low-income kids earn a bachelor’s degree from a Minnesota college within 10 years of their freshman year in high school, according to research by the Minnesota Minority Education Partnership and Minnesota Private College Council (published by the Citizens League).
+Fewer than 5 percent of students of color and low-income kids earn a bachelor’s degree from a Minnesota college within 10 years of their freshman year in high school, according to research by the Minnesota Minority Education Partnership and Minnesota Private College Council (published by the Citizens League).

 The high school students who are college bound are woefully unprepared for college work.

 At the University of Minnesota Twin Cities, fewer than half the students of color entering in 2001 had graduated by 2007 (check .pdf page 19)

 I know the next question.